chipotleman/fundedfinal/replit.md

 ## Recent Changes (November 5, 2025)
 ### Mobile Menu Improvements
 - Changed menu icon from hamburger to plus sign (+)
-- Plus sign stays as plus (does NOT change to X)
+- Plus sign disappears when menu opens - only one icon visible at a time (plus or X)
 - Removed box/border styling around icon - clean minimal plus icon only
-- X button is positioned in menu drawer at exact same height as plus sign
+- X button is positioned in menu drawer at exact same height as plus sign (22.5px from top)
+- X button is 10% larger than plus sign (31px vs 28px) for easier tapping
 - User taps same spot to open (plus) and close (X in drawer) - optimized for mobile UX
 - Added swipe gestures: swipe left to open menu, swipe right to close
 - Menu now slides in from right while pushing entire page to the left (no overlay)